Table of contents

 How do conduction and hybrid vaporizers work?

 Conduction vaporizers are like a mini-oven that’s on for a full session, whether you hit it or not.
 Your herbs cook between hits, making it impossible to take just a couple hits and come back later without some waste and loss of taste.
-But there are lots of positives to conduction vapes, like the POTV Starry.
+But there are lots of positives to conduction vapes, like the POTV Starry or Davinci IQC.
 They’re typically less expensive, more consistent, and easier to use.
 They’re also better for people with weaker lungs or sensitive throats, creating the best vapor with gentle sips.

 The majority of vaporizers today fall into the hybrid category.
-These vapes preheat the herbs to a lower temperature, and heat the incoming air at a higher temperature to finish it off during your draw.
-Hybrid vapes like the Mighty or POTV ONE have become wildly popular because they are consistent and easy to use, and fully extract everything from your herbs in less time.
+These vapes preheat the herbs to a lower temperature setting, and heat the incoming air at a higher temperature to finish it off during your draw.
+Hybrid vapes like the Mighty/Crafty or POTV ONE have become wildly popular because they are consistent and easy to use, and fully extract everything from your herbs in less time.
 When it comes to taste, efficiency, and other metrics, hybrid vapes tend to fall in line somewhere in the middle, as they combine the pros and cons of the other heaters.

 How do convection vaporizers work?

 Most desktop vaporizers use convection heating, and they have all the power they need from the wall.
-Direct draw vapes that have whips or stems like the E-nano and Ditanium have a bowl that you remove from the heat source between hits.
-If you have the space for a desktop and it’s parts, the vapor is on another level compared to portable vapes.
+Direct draw vapes that have whips or mouthpieces like the E-nano and Ditanium have a bowl that you remove from the heat source between hits.
+If you have the space for a desktop and it’s parts, the vapor quality is on another level compared to portable vapes.

-Are convection vapes for you?
+Conclusion: Are convection vapes for you?

 If you prize flavor and/or efficiency in a portable vape, then you need to look strongly at the few convection vapes out there.
 The vapor rewards are great if you can get past any learning curves and inconsistencies.
-If price and ease of use are your priorities, or you have weaker lungs or an irritated throat, a conduction or hybrid vape might suit you better.
+If price range and ease of use are your priorities, or you have weaker lungs or an irritated throat, a conduction or hybrid vape might suit you better.